Basic Information and Frequently Asked Questions

 1017 Stallings Road, Matthews, NC 28104

 What is the deadline for shipping quilts or dropping off at the shops?
-The drop sites will be active until the first of August 2019.
+The drop sites will be active until August 1, 2019.
 The shipping address in Wilmington will take completed quilts into 2020.